User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of websites through the following steps:

 Step 1.
-Tap Websites in the Test Results screen of your OONI Probe mobile app.
+Tap All Types in the Test Results screen of your OONI Probe mobile app.

-You will now see a list of all the websites that you have tested so far.
+You will now see a list of all the Web Connectivty tests you have run.

-Step 2.
-Tap on the row of a tested website (to access the data from the testing of that website).
+Step 4.
+Tap on the row with website test result (to access the data collected through one specific measurement).

-You now have access to the data pertaining to the testing of a specific website.
-The following measurement page pertains to the testing of https://telegram.org/
+You now have access to the OONI Explorer page pertaining to the testing of a specific website.
+The following measurement page pertains to the testing of https://twitter.com/

 .